 Earlier this year, William (Bill) Hoke, longtime missionary to India, celebrated his 100th birthday.
 To honor his century of life and service in the Brethren in Christ Church, we are reprinting an excerpt from the beginning of a short biography he wrote for My Story, My Song: Life Stories by Brethren in Christ Missionaries (Brethren in Christ World Missions, 1989).

+My parents, John and Belva Hoke, lived on a 110-acre farm in Miami County, Ohio.
+The land was good and my parents worked hard.
+My father was born and raised in the Brethren in Christ Church, but married an attractive young girl from the Christian Church.
+Following their marriage, they drifted away from both churches.
+I was born on April 9, 1917.
+My parents loved me, but during my first seven years none of us went to Sunday school or church.
 It was during the Brethren in Christ General Conference held at the Highland Church that a change took place in my life.
 My parents kept guests and attended some of the evening services.
 A large tent for evangelistic services was pitched just north of the church and the three of us were in the meeting.
 My mother went forward to the altar for prayer and I followed her.
 She was saved that night and I, too, found Jesus Christ as my personal Savior.
 I recall getting up and going back to my father, climbing on his lap, and asking him to give his heart to Jesus.
 That was the beginning of a new life in our home.
 We started attending the Pleasant Hill Church.
 Two years later I was baptized and received into membership.

 Postscript: Mary, Bill’s wife of 55 years, passed away in 1994, and the next year, he married Nancy Kreider, former missionary in Zimbabwe.
 They live at Messiah Lifeways and are members of the Grantham Church.
 Bill has written three books about his life: A Rich Heritage, A Rich Retirement, and A Rich Mosaic.
 All are available on Amazon (go to amazon.com.kindle-store and search for the title and author).
 To the editor’s knowledge, Bill is only the second Brethren in Christ missionary to reach the century mark (Charles Engle, another missionary to India and the one who visited Bill’s home all those years ago, reached 101 years and 10 months).